 Step 4: Apply Semi-Gloss

-Apply two coats of gloss on the barre.
-Be sure to leave dry for 48 hours between coat.
+Apply two coats of gloss on the barrel.
+Be sure to leave dry for 48 hours between coats.

 Step 1: Pick installation location

 Site must be leveled to accommodate 24-inch diameter barrel.